Bi-fuel vehicle

 The Brazilian Fiat Siena Tetrafuel 1.4 is the first bi-fuel car that runs on natural gas (CNG) alternating automatically with any of the typical fuel blends used in flexible-fuel vehicles, pure gasoline, or gasohol E25, or just ethanol (E100).
 Shown below are the CNG storage tanks in the trunk.

 Bi-fuel vehicles are vehicles with multifuel engines capable of running on two fuels.
 The two fuels are stored in separate tanks and the engine runs on one fuel at a time.
 On internal combustion engines, a bi-fuel engine typically burns gasoline and a volatile alternate fuel such as natural gas (CNG), LPG, or hydrogen.
 Bi-fuel vehicles switch between gasoline and the other fuel, manually or automatically.
 A related concept is the dual-fuel vehicle which must burn both fuels in combination.
 Diesel engines converted to use gaseous fuels fall into this class due to the different ignition system.

-The most common technology and alternate fuel available in the market for bi-fuel gasoline cars is Autogas (LPG), followed by natural gas (CNG), and it is used mainly in Europe.
+The most common technology and alternate fuel available in the market for bi-fuel gasoline cars is autogas (LPG), followed by natural gas (CNG), and it is used mainly in Europe.
 Poland, the Netherlands, and the Baltic states have many cars running with LPG.
 Italy currently has the largest number of CNG vehicles, followed by Sweden.
 They are also used in South America, where these vehicles are mainly used as taxicabs in main cities of Brazil and Argentina.
 Normally, standard gasoline vehicles are retrofitted in specialized shops, which install the gas cylinder in the trunk and the LPG or CNG injection system and electronics.
 The conversion is possible because the gases can use the spark ignition of a gasoline engine.

 Diesel conversions

-A Diesel engine is a compression ignition engine and does not have a spark plug.
-To operate a diesel engine with an alternate combustible fuel source such as natural gas, a Dual-Fuel system used with natural gas as the main fuel while diesel fuel is used for the ignition of the gas/air mixture inside the cylinder.
+A Diesel engine is a compression-ignition engine and does not have a spark plug.
+To operate a diesel engine with an alternate combustible fuel source such as natural gas, a dual-fuel system is used with natural gas as the main fuel while diesel fuel is used for the ignition of the gas/air mixture inside the cylinder.
 In other words, a portion of diesel is injected at the end of the compression stroke, thereby maintaining the original diesel operation principle.
-(Running gas-only is possible, but requires more extensive modification.)
+(Running gas-only is possible but requires more extensive modification.)

-Dual-fuel operation in this case means the engine uses two fuels (gas and diesel) at the same time, as opposed to Bi-Fuel which would mean the engine could have the option of using either fuel separately.
+Dual-fuel operation in this case means the engine uses two fuels (gas and diesel) at the same time, as opposed to bi-fuel, which would mean the engine could have the option of using either fuel separately.

-There usually two type of conversions – low speed (below 1000 RPM) and high speed (between 1200 and 1800 RPM).
+There usually two type of conversionslow-speed (below 1000 RPM) and high-speed (between 1200 and 1800 RPM).